-Council feedback would not commit the City to any specific action in the future but would give staff guidance for the preparation of possible changes to administrative practices relating to STVRs and/or amendments to Chapter 5.08 and, potentially, Section 17.41.240 of the GMC.
-Based on City Council input, City staff will return with any necessary amendments to the GMC for consideration at a future public hearing.
+While acknowledging that the Study results indicate a low percentage of housing units utilized for STVRs or other forms of underused housing, City staff broadly supports the recommendations in the Study.
+City staff requests direction as to whether Planning Commission would like City staff to pursue some combination of the recommendations provided for in the Study.
+Such a direction would not commit the City to any specific action in the future but would give staff guidance for the preparation of possible changes to administrative practices relating to STVRs and / or amendments to Chapter 5.08 and, potentially, Section 17.41.240 of the GMC.